Channel

 aimrt_py.RegisterPublishType

-method to register the protocol type;Can only be registered during the
+method to register the protocol type;Registration can only be done during the

 Initialize